TEALSK12/2nd-semester-introduction-to-computer-science/lesson_207_game_loop.md

 ## Instructor's Note
 1. Lesson
   1. Ask students what the while loop did?
-    3. What does `remove` do?
-What does `pop` do?
-What were the differences.
+    3. Go over the syntax.
+Ask students how you write it
     4. Ask students what the plus sign does?
 What does append do?
 What would happen if you did `append([1, 2, 3])`?
     5. Nested List: a list that is contained within another list.
 Only counts as 1 element
         1. Ask Students the length of this nested list?